This page has been fact checked by a Doctor of Pharmacy who specializes in Oncology. Sources of information are listed at the bottom of the article.

 Onconase may be helpful for mesothelioma patients because it is given in lower doses compared to other chemotherapy drugs.
 Chemotherapy is often effective in treating cancer, but it causes significant side effects for many patients.
 With these lower doses, Onconase may cause fewer side effects.
 Clinical trial results found that kidney toxicity was the main limiting factor in dosing and that there were few adverse events or side effects seen in participating patients.

 Onconase with Malaria Drugs

 This roadblock has also led to more creative uses of Onconase, including a combination of the drug with another used to treat malaria.
 The research was done by scientists at Tongji University in China and included mixing together Onconase and dihydroartemisinin (DHA).
-The researchers used that combination to combat mesothelioma cells in a laboratory setting and in mice.
-The DHA was found to enhance the anti-cancer effect of the Onconase in both situations.
+The researchers used this combination to combat mesothelioma cells in a laboratory setting and in mice.
+The DHA was found to enhance the anti-cancer effect of Onconase in both situations.

-Where the research will continue with Onconase remains to be seen.
-While clinical trials in the U.S. have slowed down, those in other parts of the world are continuing and may find the right combination of drugs that will help mesothelioma patients live longer and live more comfortably.
-Even unorthodox combinations, like ranpirnase with a malaria drug may be an option that is eventually developed into a real treatment for patients who need it.
+Onconase’s future is uncertain.
+While clinical trials have slowed down, some researchers are continuing to study the compound and may find the right combination of drugs that will help mesothelioma patients live longer and live more comfortably.
+Even unorthodox combinations, like ranpirnase with a malaria drug could eventually lead to new treatments.

 Page Medically Reviewed and Edited by Kyle J. Becker, PharmD, MBA, BCOP